SRM University, Haryana

-SRM University, Haryana (SRMH), also known as SRM University, Delhi-NCR, Sonepat, is a private university located at the Rajiv Gandhi Education City in Sonepat, Haryana, India.
-The university was established in 2013 by the SRM Institute of Science & Technology Trust (SRM IST Trust), Chennai through The Haryana Private Universities (Amendment) Act, 2013 which also established Shree Guru Gobind Singh Tricentenary University, Jagan Nath University, NCR, GD Goenka University and K.R.
-Mangalam University.
-The university is part of the SRM Educational Group which also includes the parent deemed university, SRM Institute of Science and Technology, headquartered in Chennai, and another private university, SRM University, Sikkim, among other institutes.
+SRM University, Haryana (SRMUH), also known as SRM University, Delhi-NCR, Sonepat, is a state private university located at the Rajiv Gandhi Education City in Sonepat, Haryana, India.
+The university was established in 2013 by the SRM Institute of Science & Technology Trust (SRM IST Trust), Chennai through The Haryana Private Universities (Amendment) Act, 2013 The university is part of the SRM Educational Group which also includes the parent deemed university, SRM Institute of Science and Technology, headquartered in Chennai, and two other sister universities, SRM University, Andhra Pradesh and SRM University, Sikkim, among other institutes.

 Campus

 SRMH, located in Rajiv Gandhi Education City, Sonipat, near Delhi, has a campus spread over about 47.5 acre.
 It includes separate hostels for boys and girls, a pharmacy, a stationery shop, a provisional outlet and a gym.

 Departments

 The university comprises the following departments: